rgroli/other.nvim/README.md

 	-- Existing references can be removed on the buffer with :OtherClear rememberBuffers = true,

+	style = {
 		-- How the plugin paints its window borders
-	-- Allowed values are none, single, double, rounded, solid and shadow windowBorder = "none"
+		-- Allowed values are none, single, double, rounded, solid and shadow border = "none",

+		-- Column seperator for the window
+		seperator = "|"
+	}

 }
 ```